fr1sk/lets-build-a-webpage-hacktoberfest2019/README.md

 # Rules for contributing 👨🏻‍💻

 ### ✅
+* Try to add something funny (get inspiration from portfolio site above), don't just try to add something just for PR, open your mind 🙏🏻
 * Keep pull requests small to minimize merge conflicts.
 * Make sure there is no merge conflict
 * Add fun and wicked things.
 This is not serious project, add easter eggs and ａｅｓｔｈｅｔｉｃ stuff. 🐮